 A course for upper-level business students interested in starting a business.
 Business fundamentals, such as planning, financing, marketing, and management are explored from a small business perspective using a variety of case studies.
 Students conduct their own research and develop a comprehensive business plan.
-PREQ: Accounting 261 and Economics 101 or Economics 102.
+PREQ: Business Administration 361, Accounting 261 and Economics 101 or Economics 102.
+Requirements met: Advanced Writing Competency.
 (Each year)